-Publications: These include a newspaper, Innominate, which is scheduled to be printed twice in each academic term, and two annual publications, "The Sydney University Medical Journal" and the "Senior Year Book".
+Publications: These include a newspaper, Innominate, which is scheduled to be printed twice in each academic term, and two annual publications, the Sydney University Medical Journal and the Senior Year Book.
 A charge is made for the latter.

 Lecture Notes and Reprints of Examination Papers: Each new member is presented with a set of reprints of examination papers free of charge for Chemistry I and Physics I for the preceding five years, including deferred examinations.
-Similar reprints of examination questions for succeeding years are also given to members where they are available (quiz and "objective" papers excluded).
-Official lecture notes from some subjects are sold by the Society for about 2d. per foolscap page where distribution of the notes is authorized by the lecturer, who, in all cases, retains the copyright.
+Similar sets of reprints for succeeding years (quiz and "objective" papers excluded) are sold by the Society for about 2d. per foolscap page.
+This also applies to official lecture notes for some subjects, where distribution of the notes is authorized by the lecturer.

 Social: The Society organizes a variety of social functions including the Annual Medical Ball which is held in June and the Annual Medical Dinner which is held in December.
+"Year" dinners have recently been reintroduced, with considerable success.